drewloewe/Analyzing-Rhetoric/visuals.md

 **Credit**: This section is adapted from the chapter on visual rhetoric in Atilla Hallsby's CC-BY-NC work *Reading Rhetorical Theory* cited in the References.

 The first part of this section is about “visual culture” and adapts seven premises developed by Dr. Catherine Palczewski, John Fritch, and Richard Ice in their textbook, *Rhetoric in Civic Life*.
-The second section is about four distinct genres of visual rhetoric: iconic photographs, monumental rhetoric, body rhetoric, and image events.
+The second section is about four distinct genres of visual rhetoric: iconic photographs, body rhetoric and enactment, monumental rhetoric, and image events.

 ## Visual Culture
 In what ways is the contemporary world, particularly in the U.S., a visual culture?
 Visual cultures are scenes of shared public life where shared meaning is made using images, artwork, and memes.
 Although social media platforms have made visual representation and persuasion a common part of American public life, U.S. culture has a long history of commemoration, identification, and self-representation through visual imagery.
 There are at least seven different ways that a visual culture has manifested historically in the United States: